About SAR testing

 According to the requirement of the RED, the CE mark is still applicable and must be attached on the radio equipment.

 If you have any questions, need assistance or want directly to contact our personnel, please click here for personal contacts.
-Besides many other services, Verkotan is providing CE, FCC&ISED SAR Testing for radio devices.
-We are testing a variety of technologies and products including animal care (e.g. tracking devices), more information on our webpage www.verkotan.com.
+Besides many other services, Verkotan provides CE, FCC & ISED SAR Testing for radio devices.
+We are testing a variety of technologies and products including animal care (e.g. tracking devices).
+You can find more information from our website.

-Verkotan is always happy to provide more detailed information and make a proposal, how we, at Verkotan can verify your devices in the global environment.
+Verkotan is always happy to provide more detailed information and make a proposal how we can verify the performance of your wireless device in the global environment.

 If you have any questions or need assistance, contact us.
 We are happy to help you!